Exclusive economic zone: Italy

-Italy's western sea territory stretches from the west coast of Italy in the Tyrrhenian Sea including the island Sardinia.
-The island Sicily is in the southernmost area.
-Lampedusa is Italy's southernmost point.
-It shares treaty-defined maritime boundaries with France, Spain, Algeria, Tunisia, Libya, Malta, Greece, Albania, Montenegro, Croatia and Slovenia.
+Italy's western sea territory stretches from the west coast of Italy on the Tyrrhenian Sea, including the island of Sardinia.
+The island of Sicily is in the southernmost area.
+Lampedusa, a tiny island in the Mediterranean Sea, is the country's southernmost point.
+Italy shares treaty-defined maritime boundaries with France, Spain, Algeria, Tunisia, Libya, Malta, Greece, Albania, Montenegro, Croatia and Slovenia.